rugbyprof/5303-Adv-Database/Lectures/01_terms_concepts_intro/joins.md

 |A \times B| = |A| \times |B|
 \]

-That's a nice place to connect SQL back to the **Cartesian product in relational algebra** without making the entire database course turn into a semester-long mathematical hostage situation.
+This a nice place to connect SQL back to the **Cartesian product in relational algebra** without making our entire database course a semester-long mathematical hostage situation.

 ---